abbodi1406/BatUtil/YAOCTRI/README.md

 * The script will not check or detect already installed Office products (C2R or MSI) before installation

-while it is possible to install Office C2R on top of already installed C2R, it is advisable to start clean
+while it is possible to install Office C2R on the top of already installed C2R, it is advisable to start clean

 * If you want to update Office manually, you may disable Updates option